\'Etale homotopy groups of algebraic groups and homogeneous spaces: Introduction

-Here $\pi_2^{(p')}$ stands for the maximal prime-to-$p$ quotient of the second \'etale homotopy group $\pi_2$ as defined by Artin and Mazur \cite{artinmazur}, pointed at the unit element $1\in G(k)$.
-Note that since $G$ is smooth, the group $\pi_2(G)$ is profinite by (\cite{artinmazur}, \S 11).
+Here and in what follows for a $k$-scheme $X$ the notation $ X^{\wedge (p')}$ stands for the completion of the \'etale homotopy type of $X$ with respect to the class of finite groups of order prime-to-$p$ as defined by Artin and Mazur \cite{artinmazur}.
+We then take the second homotopy group pointed at the unit element $1\in G(k)$.
+Note that since our $G$ is smooth, its \'etale homotopy type is profinite (see Fact \ref{ethomfacts} (1) below), so the completion operation does not change anything in characteristic 0, whereas it is of crucial importance in positive characteristic, as we shall see.

-In characteristic zero the theorem will be deduced from that of Cartan using comparison theorems between classical and \'etale homotopy.
+In characteristic 0 the theorem will be deduced from that of Cartan using comparison theorems between classical and \'etale homotopy.
 The proof of the positive characteristic case is more involved, however, and is done by specialization and fibration techniques.

 One of the difficulties is caused by the fact that the fibration exact sequence in \'etale homotopy theory is known to exist only under rather restrictive assumptions (see the next section).
-The following theorem provides a new case:
+The following theorem provides an important case where it applies:

 \begin{theo} Let $k$ be an algebraically closed field, and $G$ a smooth connected algebraic group over $k$.
 Let $H\subset G$ be a closed connected subgroup, and denote by $X$ the quotient $G/H$.
 There is a long exact sequence